SublimeText/WordHighlight/README.markdown

 	Normally the color of the highlights is the same as the color of comments in your code.
 If you'd like to customize the color, add the below to your color scheme file and change EDF2E9 to whatever color you want, then change color_scope_name to the scope name in the block you added.
+If you'd like to specify a background color, uncomment the background part in the example below and set "draw_outlined" to "false").

 			<dict>
 				<key>name</key>